Fordham Road station (IND Concourse Line)

 The Fordham Road station is an express station on the IND Concourse Line of the New York City Subway.
-Located at the intersection of Fordham Road and Grand Concourse in one of the largest shopping districts in New York City, it is served by the D train at all times and the B train during rush hours only.
+Located at the intersection of Fordham Road and Grand Concourse in one of the largest shopping districts in New York City, it is served by the D train at all times and the B train weekdays only.

 History

 This station was built as part of the IND Concourse Line, which was one of the original lines of the city-owned Independent Subway System (IND).
 The route of the Concourse Line was approved to Bedford Park Boulevard on June 12, 1925 by the New York City Board of Transportation.
 Construction of the line began in July 1928.
 The station opened on July 1, 1933, along with the rest of the Concourse subway.

+In 1981, the Metropolitan Transportation Authority (MTA) listed the Fordham Road station among the 69 most deteriorated stations in the subway system.
+In July 2025, the MTA announced that it would install elevators at 12 stations, including the Fordham Road station, as part of its 2025–2029 Capital Program.
+The elevators would make the station fully compliant with the Americans with Disabilities Act of 1990.